Communication Enables Cooperation in LLM Agents: A Comparison with Curriculum-Based Approaches: Abstract

 \section{Abstract}

 Eliciting cooperation in multi-agent LLM systems is critical for AI alignment.
 We investigate two approaches: direct communication and curriculum learning.
-In a 4-player Stag Hunt, a one-word "cheap talk" channel increases cooperation from 0\% to 48.3\%, demonstrating communication as a robust coordination mechanism.
-In contrast, we find that curriculum learning is highly sensitive to design choices: our pedagogical curriculum through progressively complex games reduced agent payoffs by 27.4\% in an Iterated Public Goods Game with Punishment.
+In a 4-player Stag Hunt, a one-word "cheap talk" channel increases cooperation from 0\% to 96.7\%, demonstrating communication as a near-perfect coordination mechanism.
+In contrast, we find that curriculum learning is highly sensitive to design choices: our pedagogical curriculum through progressively complex games reduced agent payoffs by 27.4\% in an Iterated Public Goods Game with Punishment, demonstrating that optimizing for short-term rationality can actively undermine alignment goals.
 Qualitative analysis reveals that curricula emphasizing defection-equilibrium games can induce "learned pessimism" in agents.
 These findings suggest that for coordination problems, simple communication protocols may be more reliable than experience-based training, and that curriculum design for social dilemmas requires careful attention to the strategic lessons embedded in game sequences.